stastnypremysl/lsql-csv/README.md

 ## lsql-csv - quick introduction
-LSQL, the language of `lsql-csv`, aims to be more lapidary language than SQL.
-The design purpose of it is to enable it's user to fast write simple queries directly to the terminal - it's design purpose is therefore different from SQL, where readability of queries is more taken in account than in LSQL.
+LSQL, the language of `lsql-csv`, aims to be a more lapidary language than SQL.
+Its design purpose is to enable it's user to quickly write simple queries directly to the terminal - it's design purpose is therefore different from SQL, where the readability of queries is more taken into account than in LSQL.

 ### Examples
-One of the way, how to learn the new programming language is by understanding concrete examples of its usage.
-The following examples are written explicitly for the purpose - to teach a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.
+One way to learn a new programming language is by understanding concrete examples of its usage.
+The following examples are written explicitly for the purpose of teaching a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.

-The following examples might be not enough for reader, who don't know Unix/Linux scripting enough.
+The following examples might not be enough for readers, who don't know Unix/Linux scripting enough.
 If this is the case, please consider learning Unix/Linux scripting first before LSQL.

 It is also advantageous to know SQL.

 The following examples will be mainly about parsing of `/etc/passwd` and parsing of `/etc/group`.
-To make example reading more comfortable, we have added `/etc/passwd` and `/etc/group` columns description from man pages to the text.
+To make example reading more comfortable, we have added `/etc/passwd` and `/etc/group` column descriptions from man pages to the text.

-`/etc/passwd` have following columns:
+`/etc/passwd` has the following columns:
 * login name
 * optional encrypted password
 * numerical user ID